July 2010 Buying a house in Moissac France

 John's mum was being treated for bowl cancer at the time also, she had been diagnosed at the same time as Kevin, sadly Kevin died just six weeks later.
 A very scary time for all his family.
 We some weeks in England with our family, before returning to France.
 On our return, we moved our boat to a quiet port in Malause, were we could take time to heal and digest all that has happened over the last few months.

-"You are never ready for what you want to do, you just do it that makes
+"You are never ready for what you want to do, you just do it that makes you ready" a saying we often say to ourselves.

 One of the most helpful of agents was Saint-Pierre in Moissac, near to the Abbey, we viewed our house on a Tuesday made an offer that day, our 1st offer was rejected, we then made another offer, which was also rejected, our final offer was accepted two days later.